lojaintegrada/json-api/_format/1.0/index.md

 The `filter` [query parameter family] is reserved for filtering data.
 Servers and clients **SHOULD** use these parameters for filtering operations.

-> Note: JSON API is agnostic about the strategies supported by a server.
+> Note: LI API is agnostic about the strategies supported by a server.

 ## <a href="#crud" id="crud" class="headerlink"></a> Creating, Updating and Deleting Resources